Esther Williams: Marriages

-During the filming of Pagan Love Song in Hawaii, Williams learned she was pregnant with her third child, and notified the studio in California.
+During the filming of Pagan Love Song in Hawaii, Williams learned she was pregnant with her third child and notified the studio in California.
 Gage had met a man at the hotel who owned a ham radio and persuaded the man to let them use it to call California.
 What they failed to realize at the time, though, was that anyone could be listening in on their conversation, and news of her pregnancy was broadcast to the entire West Coast.

 She disclosed in her autobiography that she had an affair with actor Victor Mature while they were working on Million Dollar Mermaid, citing that at the time her marriage was in trouble and, feeling lonely, she turned to Mature for love and affection, and he gave her all she wanted.
-The affair stopped while Williams was recovering from her fall during the shooting of Million Dollar Mermaid.
+The affair ended while Williams was recovering from her fall during the shoot.
 She was romantically linked with Jeff Chandler.
 She claims in her autobiography that Chandler was a cross-dresser and that she broke off the relationship.
-According to the Los Angeles Times, many friends and colleagues of Chandler's rebutted Williams' claims.
+According to the Los Angeles Times, many friends and colleagues of Chandler rebutted Williams's claims.
 Jane Russell commented, "I've never heard of such a thing.
 Cross-dressing is the last thing I would expect of Jeff.
 He was a sweet guy, definitely all man."

-She married her former lover, Argentine actor/director, Fernando Lamas on December 31, 1969.
+She married her former lover, Argentine actor/director Fernando Lamas, on December 31, 1969.
 She later claimed that for 13 years she lived in total submission to him.
 She had to stop being "Esther Williams" and could not have her children live with her.
 In return, he would be faithful.
-Nonetheless, they remained married until Lamas's death from pancreatic cancer on October 8, 1982.
+They remained married until Lamas's death from pancreatic cancer on October 8, 1982.

 She resided in Beverly Hills with actor husband Edward Bell, whom she married on October 24, 1994.

 LSD

-In September 1959, Cary Grant told Look magazine that he had taken LSD under a doctor's supervision, and it had changed his life.
+In September 1959, Cary Grant told Look magazine that he had taken LSD under a doctor's supervision and it had changed his life.
 Grant's therapist, Mortimer Hartman, described LSD as "a psychic energizer which empties the subconscious and intensifies emotion and memory a hundred times".
 Grant said that, with the help of LSD, he had "found that [he] had a tough inner core of strength", and that when he was young, he "was very dependent upon older men and women.
 Now, people [came] to [him] for help."
 Williams stated that she wanted to be one of those people.
 As she said in Million Dollar Mermaid, "At that point, I really didn't know who I was.
 Was I that glamorous femme fatale? ...
 Was I just another broken-down divorcée whose husband left her with all the bills and three kids?"
 Shortly after reading the article, she contacted Grant.
 He called his doctor and made an appointment for her.
 Williams said LSD seemed like instant psychoanalysis.